Spurs vs. Trail Blazers Player Props Betting Odds

-Player prop betting options for Jerami Grant, Victor Wembanyama and others are available in the Portland Trail Blazers-San Antonio Spurs matchup at Moda Center on Thursday (starting at 10:00 PM ET).
+Player prop bet odds for Jerami Grant and others are available when the Portland Trail Blazers host the San Antonio Spurs at Moda Center on Friday at 10:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!